Summary

 }

-With this configuration, Claude Code can directly query your PostgreSQL database to understand your schema before writing code, check GitHub issues and pull requests for context, and read documentation files — all without you having to copy-paste any of this information into the conversation.
+With this configuration, Claude Code can query a PostgreSQL database directly to understand the schema before writing code, examine GitHub issues and pull requests for context, and read documentation files, without requiring any of this information to be copied into the conversation manually.

-The MCP ecosystem has grown rapidly.
-As of early 2026, there are official and community MCP servers for PostgreSQL, MySQL, MongoDB, Redis, GitHub, GitLab, Jira, Confluence, Slack, Google Drive, AWS services, Kubernetes, Docker, and dozens more.
-Many companies are building custom MCP servers for their internal tools and APIs.
+The MCP ecosystem has expanded rapidly.
+As of early 2026, official and community MCP servers are available for PostgreSQL, MySQL, MongoDB, Redis, GitHub, GitLab, Jira, Confluence, Slack, Google Drive, AWS services, Kubernetes, Docker, and dozens of additional systems.
+Many organizations are building custom MCP servers for their internal tools and APIs.

 API and SDK: Building with Claude

-Whether you are building a simple chatbot or a complex multi-agent system, the Anthropic API and its official SDKs are your entry point.
-The API has matured significantly since its early days, and the developer experience in 2026 is polished and well-documented.
+Whether the project is a simple chatbot or a complex multi-agent system, the Anthropic API and its official SDKs serve as the entry point.
+The API has matured substantially since its early releases, and the developer experience in 2026 is refined and well-documented.

 Python SDK Examples

-The Anthropic Python SDK is the most popular way to integrate Claude into applications.
-Here is a complete example showing the key features:
+The Anthropic Python SDK is the most widely used means of integrating Claude into applications.
+The following complete example demonstrates the principal features:

 # Install: pip install anthropic